-{\bf Agent Based Modelling of Minority Games.} Apart from the analytical derivation of bounds on the fluctuations in section~\ref{sec: bounds}, the steps of the agent-based-modelling can be summarized in the following algorithm: \begin{itemize} \item Initialization and fixing the choices\\ Choose the parameters $N$, the number of agents, $P$, the number of patterns of information, the intraday price $I$, the number of strategies $S$, the price function $R(x)$, the distributions $P(\eta)$, the distribution of external noise, $P_w(w_i)$, the distributions of weights, the updating rules for the evaluations $U^{t+1}_{s_i}$ (we will here only consider the updating rule given in Eq.~\ref{eq: update_evaluations}) and set the initial values for $U_{s_i}^{t = 0}$ (here we always set them to zero).
-Choose furthermore the value of the bias in the strategies $p$ and assign (in general different) subsets of $S$ strategies $s_i$ to each agent $i$.
-Keep these sets of strategies for each agent fixed over the simulation time. \item Learning phase\\ All agents simultaneously update their evaluation $U_i$ at time $t+1$, based on the measured value of $A^t=\sum_i w_ia_i(t)$, to determine the most promising strategy $s_i^{best}$ in hindsight (the strategy out of their subset of strategies with the highest evaluation).
-They select for the most promising and decide accordingly $a_i=s_i^{best}(\mu)$ at time $t+1$.
+{\bf Agent Based Modelling of Minority Games.} Apart from the analytical derivation of bounds on the fluctuations in section~\ref{sec: bounds}, the steps of the agent-based-modelling can be summarized in the following algorithm: \begin{itemize} \item Initialization and fixing the choices\\ Choose the parameters: the number of agents $N$, the number of patterns of information $P$, the intraday price $I$, the number of strategies $S$ and the price function $R(x)$.
+Choose the distribution of external noise $P(\eta)$, the distributions of weights $P_w(w_i)$, the updating rules for the evaluations $U^{t+1}_{s_i}$ (we will here only consider the updating rule given in Eq.~\ref{eq: update_evaluations}) and set the initial values for $U_{s_i}^{t = 0}$ (here we always set them to zero).
+Choose furthermore the value of the bias in the strategies $p$ and assign (in general different) subsets of $S$ strategies to each agent.
+Each strategy $s$ is drawn at random from the space of $2^P$ possible strategies, with the bias $P(s(\mu) = 1) = p$ and $P(s(\mu) = -1) = 1 - p$.
+Keep these sets of strategies for each agent fixed over the simulation time. \item Learning phase\\ All agents simultaneously update their evaluation $U_i$ at time $t+1$, based on the measured value of $A^t=\sum_i w_ia_i^t$ to determine the most promising strategy $s_i^{best}$ in hindsight (the strategy out of their subset of strategies with the highest evaluation).
+The signal $\mu^{t+1}$ is drawn uniformly from $1, \dots, P$.
+All agents use the same signal $\mu^{t+1}$, select the most promising strategy and decide accordingly: $a_i=s_i^{best}(\mu)$ at time $t+1$.
 Repeat the learning steps until the observables converge.
 The specific stopping criterion that we use is as follows: Calculate $\sigma_A$ both for the last quarter of time-steps and for the third quarter of time-steps.
-If the difference between these values is less than $0.1 \%$ stop the simulation and calculate observables over the last half of all time-steps.
-Otherwise continue. \item Measurement of observables\\ Calculate the mean value of arbitrage $\langle A\rangle$ as $\sum_{t=t_0}^{t_0+T} A(t)$ from the last $T$ measurements as well as the histogram of $A$ over the time interval $T$.
-Calculate the corresponding fluctuations $\sigma_A$. \item Gain statistics for the measurements\\ Repeat the whole procedure so far, including a new initialization, for 100 times and average $\langle A\rangle$ and $\sigma_A$ over the hundred iterations.
+If the difference between these values is less than $0.1 \%$, stop the simulation and calculate observables over the last half of all time-steps.
+Otherwise continue. \item Measurement of observables\\ Calculate the mean value of arbitrage $\langle A\rangle$ as $\sum_{t=t_0}^{t_0+T} A^t$ from the last $T$ measurements as well as the histogram of $A$ over the time interval $T$.
+Calculate the corresponding fluctuations $\sigma_A$. \item Gain statistics for the measurements\\ Repeat the whole procedure so far, including a new initialization of the strategies, for 100 times and average $\langle A\rangle$ and $\sigma_A$ over the hundred iterations.
 (As we shall see, depending on the ratio of $P/N$ the results may depend on the initialization.) \end{itemize}